 But why can’t we have books in public libraries and schools? false

 Walker’s argument is clearly full of holes.
 What about people who are out of school, yet like to read and cannot afford to buy books?
 Perhaps he isn’t aware of the fact that reading for pleasure, and not just strictly for educational purposes, is a thing.

 And yeah, nobody goes to libraries anymore.
 Sure.

 Plus, public libraries and school libraries exist separately for a reason.
 Take it from this school librarian.

-Even though it seems there’s really no winning with this guy —
+Even though it seems there’s really no winning with this guy — false

 — library lovers are in fact winning this argument.
 Hands down.

 Although public libraries in the U.K. and the United States are constantly facing severe budget cuts, the importance of community libraries is still as strong as ever.
 Libraries bring people together and provide a space for people, young and old, to explore the world of literature and grow their love for reading.